argyleink/Bolt/README.md

 #### Manage your styles like a boss
 I prefer [Stylus](http://learnboost.github.io/stylus/) because it let's you write to the modern spec, unprefixed, and output really tight well formed CSS.
 I especially like the [@extend](http://learnboost.github.io/stylus/docs/extend.html) feature, that saves me lines of CSS by grouping selectors.
 Stylus also let's you easily import any CSS library, since it allows valid CSS to run through it's processor.
 I often put libraries pulled from Bower, into my `app/styles/master.styl` file, and let Stylus include and output 1 CSS file.

 This implementation also comes with [Nib](http://visionmedia.github.io/nib/) and is post-processed by [Autoprefixer](https://github.com/postcss/autoprefixer).
 Open up `tasks/stylus.coffee` to specify which target browsers you want to support in your CSS.
 This is a really powerful way to write minimal amounts of CSS, but output very powerful and compliant CSS.
+Autoprefixer removes all the cruft that Nib applies too.
+If you need IE7 support though, either remove Autoprefixr or specify the browsers you want to support!
+So rad!

 **Browser hacks** are no fun, but we all write them.
 We want a site to look uniform across browsers.
 I've included in this project my personal preferred clientside method of fixing styles for browsers.
 It stuck for me becuase it's done in a way that prevents [FOUT](http://www.paulirish.com/2009/fighting-the-font-face-fout/), since the JS script `app/js/detect-and-fill.js` is evaluated before any other scripts are loaded, and it's loaded intentionally blocking.
 It blocks, detects which browser, and appends a script to the dom for immediate loading.
 So since this is all setup, you can now easily, on the client, fill iOS or Android layout issues, without causing any jank, and written easily with stylus.
 Enjoy.
 The other best alternative here, is server side detection and templating.
 Do this if you got the chops =).
 This clientside way is pretty awesome though.
 Never serve CSS to a browser that it won't use, block page painting until the new CSS is loaded, and lastly, do it all with vanilla js so there's no libs to load to fill, keeping it quick.